 Why You Become Potassium Deficient

-If you have insulin resistance, then, you cannot pull nutrients into the cell- which is why you're craving sweets by the way.
-See, insulin acts as a trigger of the sodium-potassium pump.
-Being insulin resistant, you're not absorbing enough potassium.
+If you have Fat Storing Hormone resistance, then you cannot pull nutrients into the cell, which is likely why you're craving sweets.
+See, Fat Storing Hormone acts as a trigger of the sodium-potassium pump.
+Being Fat Storing Hormone resistant, you're not absorbing enough potassium.
 That's why you get these sugar cravings.
 The body is telling you it needs something badly for energy that you're not giving it enough of.

-A lot of time you'll not only dump fat, you'll dump water, and all of this will cause potassium to drop and, consequently, your energy levels.
-It's not the fiber, it's the potassium in that food that will flush the liver out, help those pumps work better, and keep that fat off the liver.
+A lot of time, you not only dump fat but you also dump water.
+All of this causes potassium to drop and, consequently, your energy levels.
+It's not the fiber, but it's the potassium in the food that flushes out the waste in the liver, helping those pumps work better, and keeping the fat off the liver.
 Too much potassium, however, may be unsafe because it can give you the following symptoms: